GantMan/nsfw_model/README.md

 Advancements in this model power the quantized TFJS module on https://nsfwjs.com/

-My twitter is [@GantLaborde](https://twitter.com/GantLaborde) - I'm a School Of AI Wizard New Orleans.
+My Twitter is [@GantLaborde](https://twitter.com/GantLaborde) - I'm a School Of AI Wizard New Orleans.
 I run the twitter account [@FunMachineLearn](https://twitter.com/FunMachineLearn)

 Learn more about [me](http://gantlaborde.com/) and the [company I work for](https://infinite.red/).